KatherineGong/Take-Home-Challenge/README.md

 Following the instructions, I started by using two Common Table Expressions (CTEs) for distinct "SnpAssayName" to simplify the querying process.
 In the query, I used the CASE WHEN statement to determine the "APOE_Genotype".
 Furthermore, as "UniquePhenoID" serves as a unique identifier for individuals, I utilized it in conjunction with the date and the barcode to merge the two tables in the query.
 I performed a full JOIN because there are "UniquePhenoID" values that exist only in Table A. I exported Table 1 as a .csv file for testing purposes.

 Table 2 is created by integrating the results from Table 1 into a Common Table Expression (CTE) named 'C'.
 Furthermore, a new column "APOE_Genotype" is introduced, which is determined based on the characteristics of the "Barcode" and "APOE_Genotype" features for each patient record.
 To achieve this, I created another CTE named 'D'.
 Finally, I utilized C to perform a left join with D to obtain the final table.

+Specifically, handling records with null values is crucial, as demonstrated in CTE 'D' of the process.
+For instance, when a unique barcode is present, it should be tagged as "Unverified" only if the 'APOE_Genotype' is not empty; otherwise, it should be classified as 'No Data'.
+Similar considerations have been accounted for throughout the creation process of CTE 'D'.

 Similarly, I exported Table 2 as a .csv file for testing purposes.

 # Task 12a Dockerfile